jeremy43/Private_kNN/ReadMe.md

 Further, we could train a student model and update the feature extractor by specify `config.uda_path = uda_path, config.use_uda_data = True` and run
 `python knn.py` again.

+## Details with CelebA datasets
+ We use ImageNet pretrained ResNet50m to extract feature for private-kNN.
+The default setting is: k=800, sigma=100, gamma (sampling ratio)=0.05 and the number of queries to answer is 800.
+We report the privacy and accuracy after one iteration (based on ResNet feature only).
+Moreover iterations can be done to further improve the accuracy.

 ## Privacy analysis